Ramaskandan-sk/Watchmate/README.md

 # Watchmate - Anime, Movie and Series Watchlist

-A full-stack web application built with Flask and PostgreSQL/MySQL that allows users to create and manage watchlists for Movies, Anime, and Series.
+A full-stack web application built with Flask and Supabase (PostgreSQL) that allows users to create and manage watchlists for Movies, Anime, and Series.
 The application includes user authentication, a dashboard to view watchlist items with filtering, functionality to add new items, and a user profile page.

 ## Features